magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 ## The server side

-First consider that the Immediate Feedback Development Environment (IFDE) we setup on [Tutorial 3][19] already has an internal web server offered by the [`boot-http`][32] task.
+Recall that the Immediate Feedback Development Environment (IFDE) we setup on [Tutorial 3][19] already has an internal web server offered by the [`boot-http`][32] task.

-`boot-http` is configured to run [`Jetty`][34] by default, but you can eventually use [`http-kit`][35].
+`boot-http` is configured to run [`Jetty`][34] by default, but you can also use [`http-kit`][35].

-Whichever web server you want to run, `boot-http` adopted the [`ring`][36] CLJS library for serving web pages you created while developing your web application.
+Regardless of which web server you use, `boot-http` has adopted the [`ring`][36] library for serving the web pages of your application.

-This series of tutorials is not about CLJ, but as soon as you need to make an ajax call, we need a server side endpoint as well.
+This series of tutorials is not about CLJ, but in order to make an ajax call, we need a server side endpoint as well.

-This is why `boot-http` allows us to pass a [`ring handler`][37] to the `serve` task as you can verify by taking a look at its documentation at the terminal:
+This is why `boot-http` allows us to pass a [`ring handler`][37] to the `serve` task, as you can see from its built-in documentation:

 ```bash
 boot serve -h